-The indenture will provide the following events of default relating to any series of debentures:
+The indenture will provide the following events of default with respect to the debentures:

-- default for 30 calendar days in the payment of any interest on such debentures when it becomes due and payable (whether or not such payment is prohibited by the subordination provisions); however, a default under this provision will not arise if we have properly deferred the interest in connection with an optional or mandatory extension period, if applicable.
-In no event shall any extension period, whether optional, mandatory, or any combination thereof, exceed ten years; - default in the payment of the principal of, and premium, if any, on such debentures when due; or - certain events of bankruptcy, insolvency, or receivership, whether voluntary or not.
+- default for 30 calendar days in the payment of any interest on the debentures when such interest becomes due and payable (whether or not such payment is prohibited by the subordination provisions); however, a default unde this provision will not arise if we have properly deferred the interest in connection with an optional or mandatory extension period, if applicable.
+In no event shall any extension period, whether optional, mandatory, or any combination thereof, exceed ten years; - default in the payment of the principal of, and premium, if any, on the debentures when due; or - certain events of bankruptcy, insolvency, or receivership, whether voluntary or not.

 These events of default do not include failure to comply with covenants, including the alternative coupon satisfaction mechanism.

-Form Each series of debentures will be represented by one or more global securities registered in the name of Cede & Co., as nominee for DTC.
+The debentures will be represented by one or more global securities registered in the name of Cede & Co., as nominee for DTC.
 Beneficial interests in the debentures will be evidenced by, and transfers thereof will be effected only through, records maintained by the participants in DTC.

-Trustee and Principal Paying Agent Governing Law New York Accounting Treatment The debentures will be reflected on our balance sheet as debt, and interest payments on the debentures will be included as interest expense on our statement of income.
-Co., as nominee for DTC.
-Beneficial interests in the debentures will be evidenced by, and transfers thereof will be effected only through, records maintained by the participants in DTC.
-Trustee and Principal Paying Agent The Bank of New York Governing Law New York Accounting Treatment The debentures will be reflected on our balance sheet as debt, and interest payments on the debentures will be Governing Law New York Accounting Treatment The debentures will be reflected on our balance sheet as debt, and interest payments on the debentures will be Form Co., as nominee for DTC.
-Beneficial interests in the debentures will be evidenced by, and transfers thereof will be Accounting Treatment The debentures will be reflected on our balance sheet as debt, and interest payments on the debentures will be Trustee and Principal Paying Agent The Bank of New York Governing Law New York Accounting Treatment , 1 ,
+Trustee and Principal Paying Agent

+The Bank of New York

+Form

+New York

+Accounting Treatment

+The debentures will be reflected on our balance sheet as debt, and interest payments on the debentures will be included as interest expense on our statement of income.